Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Discussion and Conclusion

-First, we note that our definition of metawisdom is conservative because any collection of aids for which the sum of signed errors is close to zero precludes the existence of metawisdom when the default choice treatment is random assignment.
-In such cases, the information effect of the collection is approximately equal to the error of the control group, and no further improvement is possible in spite of the fact that individual aids can have consistent errors.
-In these cases, if the choice of aid \emph{did not reduce} crowd accuracy, it would indicate a type of collective wisdom regarding the choice of aid, but would not meet our definition of metawisdom.
-This is an artifact of how we define the default choice treatment but, absent a strong justification for an alternative default treatment, we believe random assignment is a conservative and natural baseline for comparison.
+First, we note that our theoretical model of metawisdom considers that the optimal distribution of aids will be dependent upon the biases and variances of the aids themselves.
+There are different cases where aid biases and variances may have different relationships with one another, and metawisdom may not be able to emerge under certain conditions.
+Specifically, metawisdom is a function of aid characteristics, and a collection of aids may not contribute additional variance beyond the variance of an individual estimator.
+In such cases, the information effect of the collection is approximately equal to the error of an unaided group of estimators (control in our empirical studies), and no further improvement is possible through aid use.
+If the choice of aid \emph{does not reduce} crowd accuracy, it suggests a type of collective wisdom regarding the choice of aid, but would not meet our definition of metawisdom since a crowd accuracy improvement is not observed.
+This is an artifact of how we define the default choice treatment but absent a strong justification for an alternative default treatment, random assignment appears to be a conservative and natural baseline for comparison.